Mahamane Traoré

-Mahamane El Hadji Traoré (born 31 August 1988) is a Malian professional footballer who last played for FK Žalgiris as a midfielder in the A Lyga.
-Internationally, he represents Mali.
+Mahamane El Hadji Traoré (born 31 August 1988) is a Malian professional footballer who played as a midfielder.
+Internationally, he represented Mali.

 Career

-Traoré previously played for Cercle Olympique de Bamako.
+Traoré played for Cercle Olympique de Bamako.

 He earned his first cap with Mali in June 2005.
 At the youth level he played in the 2005 African U-17 Championship, scoring two goals.

 On 17 February 2017, Traoré signed with Lithuanian club Žalgiris of the A Lyga.